 About Principle

-You were told you live in a democracy, but no one ever showed you how the system behind it works.
+You were told you live in a democracy, but no one showed you how the system actually works.

-Principle exists to close that gap.
-We treat the news you're already reading as civic education, connecting each story to the laws, agencies, and tools underneath it.
-No abstract textbooks.
-No lectures.
-Just how government actually functions, and how your voice moves the needle.
+Principle closes that gap.
+We turn the news you already read into civic education, connecting each story to the laws, agencies, and tools underneath it.
+You learn how government functions and how your voice moves the needle.

 US civics education is severely underfunded

-Americans were sold citizenship without the instruction manual.
-Decades of underfunded education left civic knowledge declining and ordinary people locked out of understanding how power actually works.
+Schools cut civics classes for decades.
+Civic knowledge declined, and ordinary people got locked out of understanding how power actually works.

 Understanding government changes everything